AdobeDocs/experience-manager-screens.en/help/user-guide/channel-assignment.md

 #### Playing content for a particular month/months {#playing-content-for-a-particular-month-months}

-This example shows the day-parting for a store that displays their summer collection from the months of June until August and fall collection from September until the end of October.
+This example shows the DayParting for a store that displays their summer collection from the months of June until August and fall collection from September until the end of October.

 Here, you will create day-parting as per months, so that channel content plays as per the specified months of the year.